Add extra support to your bladder from the inside

 Contiform Pessary (re-usable up to 30 times)

-£79.99 starter pack of 3 (different sizes), or £52.99 for an individual size from www.stressnomore.co.uk or amazon.co.uk or the distributor www.pioneermedical.com or available on NHS prescription from your GP [starter pack: NHS order code SKU184 , PIP code 375-5808 ]
+£79.99 starter pack of 3 (different sizes), or £52.99 for an individual size from www.stressnomore.co.uk [promotion code SUPPORTEDMUMS for 15% discount) or amazon.co.uk or the distributor www.pioneermedical.com or available on NHS prescription from your GP [starter pack: NHS order code SKU184 , PIP code 375-5808 ]

-The principle of the Contiform and its position in the vagina is the same as the Contrelle Activgard but these are re-usable up to 30 times so if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.
+The principle of the Contiform and its position in the vagina is to create uplift and support for the neck of the bladder.
+These are re-usable up to 30 times so if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.

 The Contiform Pessary looks like a plastic hollow tampon.
-It is a stiffer product than the Contrelle foam-feel device.
 The smaller circle supports the bladder tube (the urethra), the larger surface lies against the floor of the vagina, giving support to the bowel wall.
 They are made of a firm but flexible non-latex plastic and can be reused, with the guarantee up to 30 times (there is a “slit” that develops with wear to show you when the device needs changing), longer if not worn all day.

 You can buy these online or they are now available on NHS prescription.
 You would need to tell your GP about your symptoms, and ask him to prescribe a starter pack for you.
-While you are there ask for a referral to specilaist physiotherapy too if you haven’t already got your own pelvic floor coach.
-If they work for you it suggests that a stronger pelvic floor could do this job naturally for you too!
+While you are there ask for a referral to specialist physiotherapy too if you haven’t already got your own pelvic floor coach(!).
+Especially if using a Contiform works for you – it suggests that a stronger pelvic floor could do this job naturally for you too!

 URESTA (lasts a year)